Health Benefits and Side Effects of Pomegranate

 11. May Help Prevent Gallstones

-By aiding fat breakdown, this fruit may help increase metabolism (how the body turns food into energy).
+By aiding fat breakdown, this fruit may help increase metabolism (a process in which the body turns food into energy).

 • Prevents bile (the liver’s digestive fluid) from becoming too thick